Richmond Park: Friends of Richmond Park

 The Friends of Richmond Park (FRP) was founded in 1961 to protect the park.
 In 1960 the speed limit in the park had been raised from 20 to 30 miles an hour and there were concerns that the roads in the park would be assigned to the main highway system as had recently happened in parts of Hyde Park.
 In 1969, plans by the then Greater London Council to assign the park's roads to the national highway were revealed by the Friends and subsequently withdrawn.
 The speed limit was reduced to 20 miles an hour in 2004.

 In 2011, the Friends successfully campaigned for the withdrawal of plans for open-air screenings of films in the park.
 In 2012, the Friends contributed towards the cost of a new Jubilee Pond, and launched a public appeal for a Ponds and Streams Conservation Programme in which the Friends, the Richmond Park Wildlife Group and Healthy Planet have been working with staff from The Royal Parks to restore some of the streams and ponds in the park.

 The Friends run a visitor centre near Pembroke Lodge, organise a programme of walks and education activities for young people, and produce a quarterly newsletter.
 The Friends have published two books, A Guide to Richmond Park and Family Trails in Richmond Park; profits from the books' sales contribute towards the Friends' conservation work.

 The Friends of Richmond Park has been a charitable organisation since 2009.
-It has 3,800 members, is run by approximately 265 volunteers and has no staff.
-Broadcaster and naturalist Sir David Attenborough, former Richmond Park MP Baroness Susan Kramer and broadcaster Clare Balding are patrons of FRP.
+It has 3,700 members, is run by approximately 300 volunteers and has no staff.
+Broadcaster and naturalist Sir David Attenborough, former Richmond Park MP Baroness Susan Kramer, broadcaster Clare Balding and radio and TV presenter and former professional tennis player Annabel Croft are patrons of FRP.
 The chairman, since April 2021, is Roger Hillyer.